utioritse/Alaxia-Magic-Potion-Industry/README.md

 ## Key Insights
 - Dragon Healing Potion is the highest-selling potion across all five regions.
 - Stealth potions are very popular among young people.
+- Enhancements are also very popular among people ages 41-60.
 - The Shadowlands is the region with the most activity.
 - Potion vendors retain only 21% of the industry's revenue due to high production costs.
 - Healing and Combat type potions are the most popular across all regions.